Configuration options

 b4.searchmask

-, this setting can be used to query and retrieve matching discussion threads based on specific search terms – for example, to retrieve trailer updates using a serieschange-id
+B4 uses this setting to query and retrieve threads matching specific search terms.
+For example, it can retrieve trailer updates using the series change-id identifier.

-(v0.13+)This allows overriding the format of the Link: trailer, in case you want to call it something other thank “Link”.
-For example, some projects require “Message-Id” trailers, so you can make b4 behave the way you like by setting:
+Overrides the format of the Link: trailer, in case you want to call it something other than “Link.”
+For example, some projects use “Message-Id” trailers instead:

 linktrailermask = Message-Id: <%s>